katreparitosh/katreparitosh.github.io/_pages/about.md

 In 2019, I got an opportunity to intern at the Applied AI Group of <a href = "https://www.cdac.in/">Center for Development of Advanced Computing (C-DAC), Pune</a>, as part of my year long final year thesis project.
 I worked on an AI-NLP task of Event Prediction to predict potential crime/terrorist activities from unstructured textual corpora.
 The vision was to design a predictive algorithm and build a working prototype to demonstrate a <a href = "https://en.wikipedia.org/wiki/Pre-crime">Pre-crime Tool</a>.
 You can read more about this research <a href = "https://katreparitosh.github.io/research/">here</a>.<br><br>

-In parallel, I am also a musician passionately interested in composing music which attempts to find the sweet spots between the Indian Classical Raagas and the Western Orchestral Soundscapes.
-I enjoy music production, arrangments, and learning new techniques in music.<br><br>
+In parallel, I am also a musician passionately interested in composing music which attempts to find the sweet spots between the Indian Classical Raagas and the Western Orchestral Soundscapes.<br><br>

 📫 [<a href="katreparitosh@gmail.com">katreparitosh@gmail.com</a>] 👈 Email <br>
 🔗 [<a href="https://www.linkedin.com/in/paritoshkatre/">LinkedIn</a>] [<a href="https://github.com/katreparitosh">GitHub</a>] [<a href="https://scholar.google.com/citations?user=UsJddC0AAAAJ">Google Scholar</a>] 👈  Links <br>